Lou Trivino: Oakland Athletics

 Trivino began the 2018 season with Nashville, but was promoted to Oakland on April 17, making his MLB debut that night against the Chicago White Sox.
-The next day, also against the White Sox in 14 innings, he earned his first MLB win pitching three shutout innings allowing two hits and striking out four.
-For the season, Trivino appeared in 69 games, collecting an ERA of 2.92 in 74 innings.
-He recorded a record of 8–3 with 4 saves.
-In the 2018 AL Wild Card Game, Trivino posted three shutout innings following a difficult September.
+He allowed two hits and a walk but no runs in one scoreless inning, picking up his first MLB strikeout against Omar Narváez.
+The next day, also against the White Sox, he earned his first MLB win pitching three shutout innings in extra innings and allowing two hits and striking out four.
+For the season, Trivino appeared in 69 games, collecting an ERA of 2.92 in 74 innings with a record of 8–3 and four saves.
+In the 2018 AL Wild Card Game, Trivino pitched three shutout innings against the New York Yankees, while only allowing one hit and one walk.